This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

-However, its share price fall this week makes it the worst performing stock on the FTSE 100 and widens the gap between Unilever and competitors Nestle and Proctor and Gamble, whose share prices are up this year 37 and 23 per cent respectively.
+However, its share price fall this week makes it the worst performing stock on the UK 100 and widens the gap between Unilever and competitors Nestle and Proctor and Gamble, whose share prices are up this year 37 and 23 per cent respectively.

 Underlying sales rose 2.9 per cent for the third quarter, broadly in line with expectations, with growth coming from increases in both volume and price.
 Beauty and personal care delivered a 2.8 per cent rise in sales, with deodorants performing particularly well, and food and refreshment showed growth of 1.7 per cent.
 Home care showed particularly strong growth, up 5.4 per cent thanks to household name brands such as CiF.

 Analysts do not seem too worried about the slightly disappointing results – Unilever has a history of delivering strong shareholder returns and its dividend is still covered by earnings and cash flows.
 In an era of huge consumer choice and a shift towards online delivery, there is no doubt that the brand has been operating in a tough climate but some have expressed concern that the company has not taken steps to negate these challenges as well as its competitors have.
 Analysts at RBC said that Unilever needs to consider increasing investment, going on to say that: “this is about Unilever and management’s adherence to a business model that isn’t working.”